Anoka Street stabbing survivor now out of hospital, says friend | CBC News

 Ready is doing "quite well given the circumstances," she added, and is "continuing to show unparalleled strength and courage."

-More than $61,000 had been raised for Ready as of Wednesday morning, Eberhard said.
+More than $61,000 had been raised as of Wednesday morning, Eberhard said.

 "To lose your mother and your sister at the same time, at the age of 19, is just incredibly overwhelming.
 I couldn't imagine going to school, going to work, thinking about how to get groceries," she said.